dimanikulin/dimanikulin/PublishWhat2_en.md

 # Citations
 There is a recommendation for **citations** to be formatted as in-line links, with any recommended reading listed separately.

-# Pictures
-Please notice a really important point: **fewer** pictures mean **fewer** views.
-Certainly, all pictures should be related to the text content and enhance its meaning.

-I suggest having a featured image as a title image.
-It might be interactive, like a gif.

-I would prefer **album** orientation to be album rather than **book** orientation.
-It will use the user's screen more efficiently.

 # Tables

 <img src="./Images/PublishWhat3.png" alt="PublishWhat3" />